 Honestly the easiest answer is no, not really.
 They don’t really sell any official stimpmeters, typically because a good course is going to have its own, and very few people have their own at-home golf courses.
 There are a few ways that you can make your own version if you really wanted to, and this is a good resource on how to create one.

-Whilst usually fast is a somewhat arbitrary term, in general, anything over an 11 for a stimp value is going to be considered very fast amongst most golfers.
-Some of the fastest speeds that have been reported are around 14 or 15, however, it is basically impossible to actually putt with green speeds that fast for the majority of amateur golfers as it is very difficult to predict how far the ball is going to roll.
+In general, anything over an 11 for a stimp value is going to be considered very fast amongst most golfers.
+Some of the fastest speeds that have been reported are around 14 or 15.